jjacobstech/jjacobstech/README.md

 # 💫 About Me:
-Hello Humans.<br>My name is Jacobs Joshua, and i like to chill, I love coding, music, and food<br>
+Hello Humans.<br>My name is <strong>Jacobs Joshua</strong>, and i like to chill, I love coding, music, and food<br>
+<p>Full Stack Software Engineer with 4 years of experience building and maintaining scalable web applications using Laravel and React.
+I specialize in optimizing development workflows, reducing debug time, and integrating third-party APIs to extend application functionality.
+Beyond coding, I focus on delivering business value by creating efficient, user-friendly, and reliable solutions that help organizations streamline operations and achieve growth.</p>

 ## 🌐 Socials: